romgar/biolabs-ng/README.md

 ### Adding leaflet dependency

+**WARNING: these following lines are deprecated from leaflet v0.7.3, which has now a correct bower installation**

 Leaflet support for bower is not correct actually (https://github.com/Leaflet/Leaflet/issues/1903) To make it work properly in this project, waiting bug fix, steps are :